emilyantosch/shc_pr3_vl/databases/slides_9/main.typ

   8. *Subqueries & Views*
   9. *Transactions*
   10. Database Applications
-  11. Integrity, Trigger & Security
+  11. *Integrity, Trigger & Security*
 ]

 == What is the goal of this chapter?
 #slide[
   - At the end of this lesson, you should be able to
-    - create views in PostgresQL and use them effectively and
+    - create and define functions being run certain events using triggers
     - use transactions to make safe changes, that can be undone if necessary.
 ]